nats-io/nats-architecture-and-design/adr/ADR-42.md

 The minimum value for `failover` is `5` and maximum is `3600`, any out of bounds or non numeric value will result in a pull error.

+> [!NOTE]
+> As of NATS Server 2.14 the `failover` option is not implemented; the server silently
+> ignores the field and does not enforce the bounds described above.

 Once multiple groups are supported consumer updates could add and remove groups.

 ### `pinned_client` policy